OpenMoonRay/openmoonray-docs/docs/template-scene-object.md

 <!-- This template is for scene objects in general (lights, materials, cameras, render outputs, display filters, maps geometry)
-     always include name of the scene object in the headline below -->
+     always include name of the scene object in the headline below

+     Consider grouping related attributes into their own sections -->

 # Name of Scene Object